kyle-emmerich/blueshift-engine/README.md

 Because Blueshift is column-major, remember to keep all matrix multiplication operations in the correct order:

     Matrix4 world_space = parent_transform * local_transform;

+###Documentation
+As of right now (October 25th, 2015), there is no documentation other than the source code itself.
+Don't be afraid to dive in and start learning; the API is really clean and simple so far.
+When the project continues to grow and when Kyle has free time, documentation will begin.

+However, ReadTheDocs is terrible and Doxygen is terrible.
+A custom solution is probably in order, probably based on the [NoxAstra](https://noxastra.com) website.